jcarpenter/brics-microsite/README.md

 # BRICS Microsite

-A concept for a responsive WebAR microsite.
-Built with [Three.ar.js](https://github.com/google-ar/three.ar.js).
+Demo of a responsive WebAR site.

+./demo.webm

+NOTE: WebAR functionality not working.
+Depended on a now out-of-date version of WebXR.